 Mum of two Tiffany Hill was able to successfully delay her daughter’s school start: “Ella had to cope with the developmental struggles that many severely premature children face, so we decided that it was right for her to start school a year later.
 We were one of the first in our borough to be accepted but we had to go through a lengthy application process and I know that parents are often turned down.
 I was delighted to hear about the decision to allow summer born children to delay their school start.
 It means that parents can make a case by case decision for their child based on their child's progress, maturity and needs.”

 Before the new changes are finalised, there will be a public consultation which is yet to be released.

-If your child is going to be starting school before the new changes are brought in and you would like support in delaying your child’s school year, visit our campaigns pages, or call our helpline on 0500 618 140
+If your child is going to be starting school before the new changes are brought in and you would like support in delaying your child’s school year, visit our campaigns pages, or call the Bliss helpline.

 If you would like to read more about the proposed changes, please click here.
 Please note that these changes only apply to England.
 Bliss will continue to campaign for equivalent changes in Wales and Northern Ireland.